 Large areas up and down the exposed Queensland coast.
 The northern-most limit of high energy shorelines along the Queensland coast are K'gari and Double Island Point.
 K'gari and the Great Barrier Reef form a barrier to wave energy.

 The following relates to distribution of this ecosystem type within the Central Queensland mapping area:

 Last updated: 16 July 2019

 This page should be cited as:

-Department of Environment and Science, Queensland (2019) Intertidal unknown energy over sand, WetlandInfo website, accessed 1 February 2023.
+Department of Environment, Science and Innovation, Queensland (2019) Intertidal unknown energy over sand, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/aquatic-ecosystems-natural/estuarine-marine/descriptions/36/